Lucan (British TV series)

-Lucan is a two-part British television drama, starring Rory Kinnear, Christopher Eccleston and Catherine McCormack.
-It portrays the disappearance in 1974 of the Earl of Lucan, following the murder of his children's nanny.
-It was written by Jeff Pope and directed by Adrian Shergold.
-It was broadcast in December 2013.
+Lucan is a two-part British television drama, starring Rory Kinnear, Christopher Eccleston and Catherine McCormack, portraying the disappearance in 1974 of the Earl of Lucan, following the murder of his children's nanny.
+Written by Jeff Pope and directed by Adrian Shergold, it was broadcast in December 2013 on ITV.

-Although the drama describes actual events, it also has a fictional element.
+Although the drama describes actual events, it also has a speculative element.